Erasmus Mundus PhD Scholarships

 Action 2 programme

-A list of programmes in each region is available on the European Commission website.
+A list of programmes for each region was available on the European Commission website.

-Each programme has a limited number of studentships for each “target group” and for EU or Third country students.
-Action 2 may provide:
+Each programme had a limited number of funded spots for both EU and non-EU students.
+Action 2 offered:

 • Opportunities for doctoral students from nominated institutions in a defined region of the world to come to Europe or EU students to study in that region.
 (Target group 1).
 These students attend institutions which are part of a consortium to complement their training and research experience via periods of research abroad (6-18 months)